-The United Conservative Party government's 2019 budget provides $5.1 billion for Advanced Education operations, which represents a five-per-cent cut over the previous year.
+The United Conservative Party government's 2019 budget provided $5.1 billion for Advanced Education operations, which represents a five-per-cent cut over the previous year.

 Operating expenses were reduced by 12 per cent to $4.8 billion by 2022-23, largely by reducing provincial grants.

-The University of Calgary said 250 jobs will be impacted by funding cuts.
+The University of Calgary said 250 jobs would be impacted by funding cuts.
 Tuition and education tax credits are also being cut.

 - University of Calgary to slash 250 jobs after provincial funding cuts

 - Colleges and universities learn the extent of cuts to government grants

 Students at the U of C can now expect anything from a zero per cent increase to a 15 per cent increase to their tuition — depending on what program they're in.